Plans and pricing

 Seat-based

-Our UI will intuitively recommend a plan based on the number of seats an account has across all products.
+When customers purchase a subscription to an app, our UI will intuitively recommend a plan based on the number of seats an account has across all monday.com products.
 The same calculation is used for accounts that start an app subscription while their monday.com account is in a trial period.

-If you have a view app, dashboard widget, or custom object, we will automatically monitor user access by comparing account size to plan size.
-Let's say a user signs up for a monday.com plan with 200 seats and creates a subscription with your app.
-When they eventually upgrade to 300 seats, your app would then prompt them to upgrade to whichever tier supports 300 seats by indicating the need to upgrade on the Installed Apps page and a pop-up in the app's view.
+If an account expands or shrinks, we will automatically monitor user access by comparing account size to plan size for views, dashboard widgets, or custom objects.
+Users will be prompted to upgrade on the Installed Apps page and a pop-up in the app's view.
 Throughout this time, the user will still have access and can use the app.

 Trial and free plans